mcfly722/context/README.md

 ![Tests: tests](https://img.shields.io/badge/tests-✔6|✘0-success.svg)
 [![License: GPL3.0](https://img.shields.io/badge/License-GPL3.0-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)
 <br>
-Unfortunately the standard golang [context package](https://github.com/golang/go/tree/master/src/context) does not control closing order of child contexts ([issue #51075](https://github.com/golang/go/issues/51075)).<br>
+Unfortunately, the standard golang [context package](https://github.com/golang/go/tree/master/src/context) does not control the closing order of child contexts ([issue #51075](https://github.com/golang/go/issues/51075)).<br>
-(parent context could exit earlier than his child, and in this case you could get unpredicted execution behaviour when you try to use some parent resources which is already closed)
+(the parent context could exit earlier than his child, and in this case, you could get unpredicted execution behavior when you try to use some parent resources that are already closed)

 To resolve this issue, here is another implementation of this context pattern.<br>
-It waits till all child contexts will correctly closes (parent event loop would be available for servicing it childs).
-Only when all childs would be closed, then parent would exit to.
+It waits until all child contexts correctly close (parent event loop would be available for servicing their children).
+Only when all children would be closed parents will exits too.

 ### Documentation: [GoDoc](https://pkg.go.dev/github.com/mcfly722/context)

 ### How to use it:

-Full example you can find here: [examples_test.go](https://github.com/mcfly722/goPackages/blob/main/context/examples_test.go)
+A full example can be found here: [examples_test.go](https://github.com/mcfly722/goPackages/blob/main/context/examples_test.go)

-#### 1. Add new context import to your project
+#### 1. Add a new context import to your project:
 ```
 import (
 	context "github.com/mcfly722/context"
 )
 ```
 #### 2. Implement context.ContextedInstance interface with your node
-Your node should contains <b>Go(..)</b> method:
+Your node should contain <b>Go(..)</b> method:
 ```
 type node struct {
 	name: string,